-Hello Nomad Followers!!
+Hello West Main Followers!!

 I knew I had fallen behind on blog posts but whew, 2 weeks?!
 I’ve been so busy flea market shopping, sewing, and DIYing that I haven’t had time to post updates of the projects I am working on!
 Lucky for you I have had all weekend at home to get caught up so look forward to at least one extra post this week.

 While I love sharing all my flea market finds and DIY projects, my absolute favorite part of blogging is when I can share a completed room makeover, incorporating all of those little details that give a room personality and style.

 Today’s room reveal is our long awaited dining room.
 Before jumping into the updates, let us start with a look at the space before…

 The previous homeowners put in these beautiful tiger wood floors which were one of the selling points for my husband and I. We tried to write into the contract that the large bookcase stayed with the home, but that was a no go.
 When we got the keys and started to move in this room was so intimidating- with all the large furniture pieces moved out, it was a huge, empty space.
 We didn’t even own a dining table at this point, so I had no idea where to begin!

 As I started looking at different dining room table options, my husband had the idea to build one instead.
 In the 7 years I had known him, I had never seen him build anything so I was a little nervous…

 He definitely proved me wrong– the table turned out beautiful!
 And now I am aware of his carpentry talents, his project list has grown considerably. 🙂

 Once we had the table and matching bench stained, we moved them into the dining room and I decorated with some of the items we already owned.
 It was starting to come together, but the lack of lighting above the table meant we really couldn’t eat at the table after dark.
 That can be difficult in Ohio winters when it is dark by 5PM.